Payne: President Thumb-in-the-Eye

 The Wall Street Journal described Obama’s attack on the court this week as “rare.”
 Rare as in it doesn’t happen.
 It’s why Washington lives under time-honored manners like members calling a fellow pol “my friend from Michigan.”

 But Obama prefers the politics of division.

 After Obama had gutted Hoekstra in 2010, Hoekstra recalls members of the press corps rushing up to him for comment — intuitively understanding that a line had been crossed.
 “You just got dissed by the president!” said one reporter.
 So did Ryan.
 And Romney.
 And the Supremes.
-And … it’s become all too familiar.cheapest viagra online cheap facebook likes
+And … it’s become all too familiar.cheap generic viagra cheap facebook likes